 The cartridge is of a substantially square form.
-It includes a central hole on one side, a head window on both sides, an identification hole and a write-inhibit hole.
+It includes a central hole on one side, a head window on both sides and a write-inhibit hole.

 The liner is provided between the case and the disk.
 It comprises two layers of material between which the disk lies.